Simulizer/Simulizer/docs/final-report/chapters/7-teamwork.md

 We chose git as our version control system for various reasons.
 All of us were very familiar with git, meaning that we saved time by not relearning everything in svn.
 In addition, our branching model was achieved quite painlessly by using git.
 Merges were much easier than they would have been in svn, which allowed us to save valuable time during development.
 A small amount of research into the comparison of svn and git also helped us make this decision.

 Throughout the development of our system we needed a repository for files such as design documents, presentation slides, images, etc. We decided to use a shared Google Drive folder for this rather than our GitHub repository because we wanted to upload binary files and visual-based documents, which otherwise would have been more awkward to view and modify.

+By following a collaborative and efficient workflow throughout the project, we were able to stay motivated and focused in order to accomplish our goals.